lelis-research/compute-canada-resources/README.md

 ### Cancelling multiple jobs

-You can use following command to cancel range jobs in a range.
+You can use following command to cancel jobs in a range.

 ```sh
 scancel {<starting_job_id>..<ending_job_id>}